MarkSchae/MARSCH25097_PTO2501_GroupA_MarkSchaefer_CDV01/README.md

     - Include networking, mentorship, or educational opportunities.

     **Networking & Mentorship**
-    - Connecting with experienced developers and peers in a similar point in their learning journey can provide invaluable guidance, job referrals, and learning opportunities.
-Keeping in contact with friends that currently work in the tech industry will give me the opportunity to have my portfolio assessed by a industry professional when it is ready.
+    - Connecting with experienced developers and peers in an similar point in their learning journey can provide invaluable guidance, job referrals, and learning opportunities.
+Keeping in contact with friends that currently work in the tech industry will give me the opportunity to have my portfolio assessed by an industry professional when it is ready.

         **How to Leverage It:**
         - Attend local tech meetups, hackathons, and online coding communities like Discord and Reddit.
         - Reach out to professionals on LinkedIn for informational interviews and mentorship.
         - Engage in CodeSpace alumni networks to learn from those who have successfully landed jobs.

     **Internships & Open-Source Contributions**
     - Hands-on experience through internships or contributing to open-source projects can make up for a lack of formal work experience.

         **How to Leverage It:**
         - Look for start-ups, freelance projects, or contract roles to gain industry exposure.
         - Contribute to open-source projects related to web development or game engines.
-    - Use GitHub actively to showcase contributions and projects quality.
+        - Use GitHub actively to showcase contributions and project quality.

     **Building a Unique Portfolio**
     - A strong portfolio with real-world applications.

         **How to Leverage It:**
         - Building real-world prototype projects that display more advanced skills.
         - Ensure projects have detailed documentation and live demos.
         - Include features that demonstrate the appropriate skills for the positions/field that I am interested in and apply to.

     **CodeSpace Career Services & Alumni Network**
     - CodeSpace offers career support and job placement assistance.

         **How to Leverage It:**
         - Utilize career coaching and resume-building sessions.
         - Participate in mock interviews to improve technical and behavioral interview skills.
         - Connect with alumni who work at tech companies to gain insights and potential referrals.